Arpita-deb/Bellabeat-fitness-app/README.md

    For data processing and cleaning I used R programming language and RStudio as IDE.

 2. **Checking the data for errors:**
-   1. After importing the files, saved them in different data frames *activity* and *hourly_sleep*
+   1. After importing the files, saved them in different data frames *activity* and *hourly_sleep* respectively.
    2. Checked their data types using spec() function.
    3. Checked for null values.
 There was none.
    4. Checked for duplicates, and removed 3 duplicate entries from *hourly_sleep* dataset.